JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc4_Architecture of Variables.md

 1) Cooking style: grill, steam, bake
 2) Raw main ingredient:chicken, insects, cow
 3) Portion: 1, 1/2, 1/4 of X [unit: dish/plate/bowl]
-4) Other: User's clarification
+4) To be filled by user (optional)
 5) How long the dish is cooked for each style
-6) Other by user

 ----------------------------------------------------------------------------
 Medical conditions and medications,Age and life stage.